5 Health Benefits of Infrared Saunas, According to Experts

 Before your sessions, dry brush, Painter recommended.
 This practice of using a dry, stiff-bristled brush to massage your body helps the lymphatic system excavate waste via sweat.
 To try it, begin at your feet and brush upwards, using wide circular motions.

 Then, sauna bathe for anywhere between five and 30 minutes (generally no longer than 15 minutes in traditional saunas).
-While you acclimate to the sauna, begin with a temperature of 38°C and increase it over time to 60°C, Painter said.
+While you acclimate to the sauna, begin with a temperature of 100 F and increase it over time to 140 F, Painter said.
 If you experience warning signs of hyperthermia or overheating, end your session, she said.
-Watch out for dizziness, headache, nausea, elevated heart rate, blurred vision, muscle cramps and pain.
+Watch out for dizziness, headache, nausea, elevated heart rate, blurred vision, muscle cramps, and pain.

 Post-sauna, cool down gradually to avoid swings in blood pressure, Painter said.
 Try a two- to five-minute break before taking a cold shower or plunge.

-Aim to drink at least 1.9 litres of water total before, during and after your session, suggested Melissa Nicolletti, MD.
+Aim to drink at least 64 ounces of water total before, during, and after your session, suggested Melissa Nicolletti, M.D.

 Who Should Avoid Infrared Saunas?

-Always consult with your doctor before considering this form of therapy.
-Michelle Henne, MD, said to avoid the sauna if you have any of these health conditions:
+Always consult with your physician before considering this form of therapy.
+Michelle Henne, M.D., said to avoid the sauna if you have any of these health conditions:

 - Severe aortic stenosis (a heart condition)